Who We Are

 Alan.Klein@HealthWellFoundation.org | (240) 632-5312

-Ms. Shela Halper is responsible for overseeing HealthWell’s strategic communications, marketing and alliance development activities.
-In addition, Ms. Halper oversees special programs and fundraising initiatives, including strengthening support for HealthWell’s Pediatric Assistance Fund and individual giving program.
+Ms. Shela Halper is responsible for overseeing HealthWell’s integrated strategic communications, marketing and alliance development activities.
+In addition, she oversees a range of program enhancement and staff engagement projects and focuses on strengthening support for HealthWell’s special initiative funds, including the Pediatric Assistance and Cancer-Related Behavioral Health Funds.

 Ms. Halper has more than 20 years of experience working in the non-profit health care arena.
 Prior to joining the HealthWell Foundation, she oversaw the public education, marketing and fundraising activities at the National Mental Health Association (now Mental Health America), where she developed and launched nationally recognized social marketing campaigns to raise awareness about a range of mental health issues.
 In addition, she built strategic partnerships with leading corporations in and outside of the health care industry to increase public awareness and improve access to care.